toddcf/code-snippets/javascript/modules.md

 }
 ```

+This allows this function to be used in other modules.

-### 4. "Import" That Same Function Into the File You Want to Invoke It From
+### 4. "Import" That Same Item Into the Module You Want to Invoke It From

-In each JS file, import any other JS files you want to access:
+*At the top* of the module you want to use the exported function in, use the `import` keyword, like this:

 ```
 import { returnHi } from './utils.js';